The Bible says in Psalms 26:1, “Judge me, O

 or how much you know about the Bible, you will have experiences that will try

 your soul and your faith.
-It says in First Peter 4:12, “The Bible says in Psalms
+It says in First Peter 4:12, “Beloved,

-might be found unto praise and honour and glory at
+unto praise and honour and glory at the appearing of

-the appearing of Jesus Christ.”
+Jesus Christ.”
 David spoke of his “reins” and his “heart.”
-In
+In other words he

 The Bible says in Psalms 26:3, “For thy